Jenny M. Lewis

 Jenny M Lewis is a political scientist, academic, and author.
-She is a professor of Public Policy and the Academic Director of Scholarly and Social Research Impact in Chancellery Research & Enterprise at the University of Melbourne.
+She is Professor Emerita (Policy & Society) in the School of Social and Political Sciences at the University of Melbourne.
+She was previously a professor of Public Policy and the Academic Director of Scholarly and Social Research Impact in Chancellery Research & Enterprise at the University of Melbourne.

 Lewis' research focuses on public policy, with a particular emphasis on governance, the policy-making process, policy networks, and the politics of performance measurement.
-She is the author of numerous publications, including Innovation in City Governments Structures, Networks, and Leadership, Academic Governance: Disciplines and Policy, and Getting Welfare to Work: Street-Level Governance in Australia, the UK, and the Netherlands.
+She is the author of numerous publications, including Innovation in City Governments: Structures, Networks, and Leadership, Academic Governance: Disciplines and Policy, and Getting Welfare to Work: Street-Level Governance in Australia, the UK, and the Netherlands.

 Lewis is a Fellow of the Academy of Social Sciences in Australia.
-She has been the Vice President (Australia and NZ) and President and of the International Research Society for Public Management, as well as being a board member of the Institute of Public Administration Australia, Victoria, Lewis serves on the board of several journals and is Editorial Strategy Advisor for the Australian Journal of Public Administration.
+She received a lifetime achievement award from the Australian Political Studies Association in 2025 and the Routledge lifetime achievement award from the International Research Society for Public Management in 2023.
+She is a past president of both of these associations, as well as a previous board member of the Institute of Public Administration Australia, Victoria.
+Lewis was also awarded the Pip Pattison research award by the Australian Network for Social Network Analysis in 2025.
+She serves on the board of several journals and is Editorial Strategy Advisor for the Australian Journal of Public Administration.